Latest travel updates on Coronavirus (COVID19) here

 Today we’ll enjoy a walking tour of Old Havana, where you’ll learn about the most significant buildings (many of which have been restored to their original glory).
 We’ll stop at a new art/clothing store run by a local artist, and have an optional lunch.
 In the afternoon we’ll enjoy a guided tour of Hemingway House and learn about the novelist’s life, including his trans daughter.
 Then, you’ll have free time to explore the city before we meet for an included dinner this evening, followed by drinks at a local gay bar, with drinks included.

 This morning we’ll enjoy an Afro Cuban tour in the city, followed by a walk through the famous graffiti-ridden Hamel Alley with a specialist that will explain the art.
-We’ll then head to a local gay-run community theatre where we’ll chat with the Director, along with local LGBT activists about gay Cuba.
+We’ll then head to a local gay-run community theatre where we’ll chat with the Director, along with local LGBT activists about Cuba from their perspective.
 For our final evening, we’ll enjoy an included feast at one of the best restaurants in town, and head out for optional drinks.

 Go!
 Now!
 We felt so much safer in Cuba than we ever imagined.
 For some reason, many people are concerned with travel to Cuba.
 False fears!
 The people are kind, welcoming, and genuinely love Americans.
 Although it is a poor country, they have so much to offer in terms of cultural, historical, and natural beauty.
 The country is so much bigger than we ever imagined.
 It doesn’t feel like an island – it feels more like a large Spanish Colonial country in South America.